-Drakensberg Activities – Drakensberg Experiences renowned wilderness and cultural experiences.
-This is what is referred to as “Drakensberg Experiences” or “Drakensberg Activities”.
-It is as a result of the unique flora and fauna of this area, that this magnificent escarpment was declared a World Heritage Site on two counts.
-This makes it one of only approximately 20 of these sites to receive this accolade twice.
-This makes it a range of significant experiences or activities.
+Drakensberg Activities – Experiences, an area renowned for wilderness and cultural experiences.
+Also, known as “Drakensberg Experiences” or “Drakensberg Activities”.
+It is as a result of the unique flora and fauna of this area that this magnificent escarpment was declared a World Heritage Site on two counts.
+This makes this region one of only approximately 20 of these sites to receive this accolade twice.
+Additionally, it encompasses a range of significant experiences or activities.

 The Drakensberg has so much to do.
 But so little time to do it.